-CONTACT: Steven Metalitz met@msk.com (202) 355-7902
+CONTACT: Steven Metalitz met@msk.com

-Statement of the International Intellectual Property Alliance (IIPA) on the Korea-US Free Trade Agreement (KORUS FTA)
+Statement of the International Intellectual Property Alliance (IIPA) on the State of the Union Address

-Washington, D.C. - The International Intellectual Property Alliance (IIPA) applauds today's announcement by President Obama as a major step toward ratification of the Korea-US Free Trade Agreement (KORUS FTA).
+Washington, D.C. - The International Intellectual Property Alliance (IIPA) applauds President Obama's call, in tonight's State of the Union Address, for Congress to approve the Korea-US Free Trade Agreement (KORUS FTA) "as soon as possible."
+This agreement is a significant step forward for U.S. jobs, exports, and the economy as a whole, including for the critical industry sectors that depend on copyright protection.
 On the issues of copyright law reform and copyright enforcement, the KORUS FTA is one of the strongest and most progressive trade agreements ever negotiated.
 It also includes important steps to further open the Korean market to U.S. copyright industries.
-If these copyright and market access provisions of the FTA come into force, and if they are fully implemented by the Korean government, the positive impact on the copyright sector of the U.S. economy, and thus on U.S. jobs, exports and foreign sales, will be significant.
-We commend the hard work of US Trade Representative Ron Kirk and his Korea team, and urge Congress to give its approval to this landmark agreement as soon as possible.
+The sooner these copyright and market access provisions of the FTA come into force, and the sooner they are fully implemented by the Korean government, the sooner the positive impacts will be felt by American creators, innovators, and workers.
+We commend the President for tonight's announcement, and urge him to work closely with Congress to obtain rapid ratification of this landmark agreement.